Denjson/db/README.md

 This code is filling MySQL data base with randomly generated people.

+Maven project with POM.xml file to connect MySQL to Java.

 Please fill rowsQ field for required quantity of people.

 Provide actual data base configuration in HibernateConfiguration.java